kvfrans/Proc/README.md

 # Proc

 ##Structure
-grid is a 2d array of blocks
+grid is a 2d array of blocks.. blocks have..
-blocks have
     - kind: what type of block
         - 0 - air
         - 1 - block